sirhCC/CICD-Pipeline-Analyzer/docs/PHASE3_ACTUAL_STATUS.md

 ## 🎯 Overview

-This document provides an accurate assessment of Phase 3 implementation status based on codebase analysis rather than previous documentation claims.
+This document provides an accurate assessment of Phase 3 implementation status based on codebase analysis and confirmed features.

-**Overall Status: 95% Complete**
+**Overall Status: 100% Complete ✅**

 ---